Duration: 90 minutes including question and answer session.

 YOUR CONFERENCE LEADER

 Your conference leader for “Managing Your International Student Population: Legal & Practical Considerations from Admission to Graduation and Beyond” is Dr. James Castagnera.
 Dr. Castagnera holds a law degree and a Ph.D. in American studies from Case Western Reserve University.
-Jim brings nearly three decades of experience in higher education to this webinar.
+Jim brings more than three decades of experience in higher education to this webinar.
 Prior to law school he served Case Western Reserve as director of university communication.
-He went on to teach at the University of Texas-Austin, the Widener University Law School, and the University of Pennsylvania, Wharton Business School.
-Currently, and for nearly the past 18 years, he has been Rider University’s associate provost and legal counsel.
-His diverse duties include risk management, regulatory matters, faculty and student disciplinary cases, litigation management, governance and institutional policies.
+He went on to teach at the University of Texas-Austin, the Widener University Law School, and at the University of Pennsylvania, Wharton Business School.
+Currently, and for the past 21 years, he has been Rider University’s associate provost and legal counsel for academic affairs.
+His diverse duties include risk management, regulatory matters, faculty and student disciplinary cases, new-program development, assessment, litigation management, governance and institutional policies.

-He is the author of 19 books, including the Handbook for Student Law for Higher Education Administrators (Peter Lang, 2010, revised edition 2014), which is available at Your text to link... and Counter Terrorism Issues (CRC Press 2013).
+He is the author of 20 books, including the Handbook for Student Law for Higher Education Administrators (Peter Lang, third ed.
+2017), which is available at Amazon.com.

-His teaching experience includes continuing legal education courses, MOOCs on the Canvas Network − including “Risk Management in Higher Education: Student Issues” − and presentations at numerous national forums, including the Annual Conference of the National Center for the Study of Collective Bargaining in Higher Education and the Annual Homeland Defense and Security Higher Education Summit sponsored by the Naval Postgraduate School.
+His teaching experience also includes continuing legal education courses, webinars, and presentations at numerous national forums, such as the Annual Conference of the National Center for the Study of Collective Bargaining in Higher Education at CUNY, and the Annual Homeland Defense and Security Higher Education Summit sponsored by the Naval Postgraduate School.
+He currently is an adjunct professor of law with Drexel University's law school.

 EducationAdminWebAdvisor.com QUALITY COMMITMENT